OpenShip/documentation/docs/pickup.md

 ## Pickup booking

-Use a proxy and it's mapper to book a pickup.
+Use a proxy, and it's mapper to book a pickup.

 ```python
 from purplship.domain.entities import Pickup